smart-edge-open/ido-specs/openness_releasenotes.md

 ## OpenNESS - 21.03
 - Offline deployment issues related to zlib-devel version 1.2.7-19
 - CAdvisor resource utilization has been optimized using "--docker_only=true" which decreased CPU usage from 15-25% to 5-6% (confirmed with ‘docker stats’ and ‘top’ commands).
 Memory usage also decreased by around 15-20%.

+## OpenNESS - 21.03.01
+- Resolved an intermittent issue with Kubernetes repository signature verification

+## OpenNESS - 21.03.02
+- Fixed DPDK compilation issue when primary CNI is Calico with eBPF and kernel is 5.X.
+- Resolved FlexRAN tests instability for Access Edge CERA by using CGroupFS as CGroup driver for Kubernetes and Docker.
+- Resolved intermittent Pip installation issues.
+- Corrected Azure single node deployment issues due to incorrect configuration in the setup script.
+- Resolved offline installation of Ansible prerequisites.
+- VCA card is now correctly brought up after node reboot.
+- Fixed EIS and gNB deployments.
+- Fixed interoperation issues with 5GC control plane functions.

 # Known Issues and Limitations
 ## OpenNESS - 19.06